TU (union): History

-CWA represents 700,000 workers in the United States, Canada, and Puerto Rico.
-The union was established in 1947 and affiliated with the Congress of Industrial Organizations in 1949.
-CWA represents workers in telecommunications, publishing, the airline industry, public safety, healthcare, education, social work, and broadcasting, among many other industries.
-It is headquartered in Washington, D.C.

 TU Workplace Partnerships

 To bring together T-Mobile workers in Germany (Deutsche Telekom) and the United States (T-Mobile US), TU has created a workplace partnership program that connects German and American workplaces.
 These partnerships build solidarity and allow workers to join together to make positive change in the workplace and respond to bad behavior by management.
 So far, there are 6 partnerships between German and American call center representatives, retail associates and technicians.